haiwera-silk-cd/magento-devdocs/guides/v2.1/howdoi/checkout/checkout_customize.md

   - Checkout
 ---

-<h2> What's in this topic</h2>
+<h2> 这里有什么</h2>

 This topic contains the basic information about how to customize the view of an existing {% glossarytooltip 278c3ce0-cd4c-4ffc-a098-695d94d73bde %}checkout{% endglossarytooltip %} step.
-In the Magento application, checkout is implemented using UI components.
+In the Magento application, checkout is implemented using UI 组件.
 You can customize each step by changing the {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} implementation or template for a component, adding, removing or disabling a component.

 ## Change the component's .js implementation and template

-To change the `.js` implementation and template used for components rendering, you need to declare the new files in the checkout page {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %}.
+To change the `.js` implementation and template used for 组件 rendering, you need to declare the new files in the checkout page {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %}.
 To do this, take the following steps:

 1. In your custom module directory, create the following new file: `<your_module_dir>/view/frontend/layout/checkout_index_index.xml`.
 (For your checkout customization to be applied correctly, your custom {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} should depend on the Magento_Checkout模块.)
 2. In this file, add the following: